 If you're looking to buy a new smoker, it’s easy to make the wrong choice and end up with something difficult to use or that doesn’t suit your needs.
-To make the selection process easier, we’re covering different types of smokers and explain the best type of smoker for most users.
+To make the selection process easier, we’re covering different types of smokers and explain the best types of smoker for most users.

 9 Types of Smokers

-1. Offset Smokers
+1. Offset Smoker

 The primary benefit of this is that it moves the heat and smoke a bit further away from your meat, making it possible to manage cooking temperatures more efficiently.